sanskrit/raw_etexts_english/blogs/manasataramgini/2011-06-20_some-cameos-from-elementary-hindu-education.md

 +++
-title = "Some cameos from elementary Hinduxa0education"
+title = "Some cameos from elementary Hindu education"

 +++
 An ancient anonymous textbook from my grandparents’ time used by my aunt